NATIVE ROOTS, LLC

 MMSD is holding two Rain Garden workshops for the general public to learn about the importance of catching rain water where it falls.
 We will discuss simple ways every homeowner can keep stormwater runoff on their property including installation of native plants in a rain garden.
 Topics will include how to site the rain garden,

 what species are best for home landscapes, and how to create a design plan.
 Attendees will also be able to purchase native plants directly from MMSD through their annual plant sale to install on their property.
+To register click here.

-From Turf to Habitat Wauwatosa - Saturday, April 5, 2025
+From Turf to Habitat Wauwatosa - Saturday, March 7, 2026

-Too often native plants in the home landscape get the image of being unruly and messy.
-The truth is there are 5 simple steps you can do to incorporate native plants into your landscape to bring in a diversity of pollinators and wildlife to your property.
 We will discuss which native species are best suited for the home landscape and how to incorporate them as new beds or within existing plantings.
 This talk will provide you with the tools to create a landscape plan that is not only beautiful but will bring your gardens to life!
 We will also discuss how to certify your landscape as a Wildlife Habitat through National Wildlife Federation to help Wauwatosa become a Wildlife Habitat Community.

 We have partnered with the Wild Ones Fox Valley Native Plant Certification Program to be an instructor for some of their elective courses.
 There are many great course opportunities in addition to ours to learn about the importance of native plants and how they interact with wildlife.